inasafe/inasafe-doc/docs/source/training/beginner/osm/100-introduction.rst

 Every day thousands of people contribute to OpenStreetMap, a project with the lofty goal of mapping the world.
 Most OSM software is free and open source, and the data is open for anyone to use.
 The idea is
-simple: if you make a map of your town and I make a map of mine, we can share those maps on a common platform.
-With enough people contributing, we can make maps and collect data throughout the world.
+simple: if you make a map of your town and we make a map of ours, we can share those maps on a common platform.
+With enough people contributing, we can collect data throughout the world.

-Collecting Spatial Data using OSM Beginner Level is a step by step guide designed to help anyone get started with OSM, no matter what skill level you are starting from.
+Collecting Spatial Data using OSM Beginner Level is a step-by-step course designed to help anyone get started with OSM.
 While it might seem daunting at first, OSM is simple enough that anyone can get started creating maps, and as your understanding grows you'll find that you can do more and more interesting things.

-This guide makes few assumptions.
+This tutorial makes few assumptions.
 It assumes you have used a computer before, and that you have an email address.
 If you don't have an email address, we suggest you have a friend help you sign up for one.
 There are many websites where you can get a free email address, such as www.gmail.com